Universal Online Convex Optimization Meets Second-order Bounds: Introduction

 By incorporating existing methods for strongly convex functions, exp-concave functions and general convex functions as experts, we obtain a universal algorithm with the following properties. \begin{compactitem} \item For strongly convex functions, our algorithm is agnostic to the modulus of strong convexity, at the price of maintaining $O(\log T)$ experts.
 More importantly, it inherits the regret bound of \emph{any} expert designed for strongly convex functions, with a negligible additive factor of $O(\log \log T)$.
 As a result, we can deliver any problem-dependent or independent regret bound, without prior knowledge of strong convexity. \item For exp-concave functions, the above statements are also true. \item For general convex functions, the theoretical guarantee is a mix of the regret bound of the expert and the second-order bound of Adapt-ML-Prod.
 When the functions are convex and smooth, it yields a small-loss bound. \end{compactitem}

-Compared to previous universal methods \citep{NIPS2016_6268,Adaptive:Maler,AAAI:2020:Wang}, the only limitation of our algorithm is that it needs to query the gradient multiple times in each round.
-However, it does not change the order of complexity, which remains $O(\log T)$ per iteration, and more importantly, has the following advantages. \begin{compactitem} \item It decouples the loss used by the expert-algorithm and that by the meta-algorithm.
-In this way, we can directly utilize existing online algorithms as black-box subroutines, and do not need to design delicate surrogate losses. \item For strongly convex functions and exp-concave functions, our method achieves \emph{the best of all worlds}, up to a double logarithmic factor.
-Thus, its regret bound could be tighter than those of previous universal methods. \end{compactitem}
+Compared to previous universal methods \citep{NIPS2016_6268,Adaptive:Maler,AAAI:2020:Wang}, our algorithm has the following advantages. \begin{compactitem} \item It decouples the loss used by the expert-algorithm and that by the meta-algorithm.
+In this way, we can directly utilize existing online algorithms as black-box subroutines, and do not need to design surrogate losses. \item For strongly convex functions and exp-concave functions, the regret bound of our algorithm achieves \emph{the best of all worlds}, provided that both the domain and gradients are bounded. \end{compactitem}

+\paragraph{Online Composite Optimization.} In the composite setting, the loss function is defined as the sum of two functions:

+where $f_t(\x)$ is a time-varying function, and $r(\x)$ is a fixed convex regularizer, such as the $\ell_1$-norm and the trace norm \citep{JRSS:1996:lasso,PJO:2010:Nuclear}.
+Consequently, our goal is to minimize the regret in terms of \eqref{eqn:com:f+r}:

+To minimize \eqref{eqn:com:regret}, a natural attempt is to treat the sum of $f_t(\x)+r(\x)$ as a new function, and pass it to our universal algorithm designed for the standard setting.
+However, this approach exhibits several limitations.
+For example, for an exp-concave function $f_t(\x)$ and a convex regularizer $r(\x)$, the summation function is not necessarily an exp-concave function \citep{AISTATS:2018:Yang}, so that the optimal regret for exp-concave loss functions is unattainable.
+Moreover, the summation function ignores the presence of the regularizer, consequently failing to leverage the benefit of $r(\x)$, such as the sparsity introduced by the $\ell_1$-norm.
+Therefore, we need to modify the previous universal strategy to explicitly support composite functions.